 They popularized this drink when it was what it was served to the soldiers making a watch, so they would keep awake for long hours, and they added additional spices to improve flavors since at a time of war coffee was scarce and it wasn’t of the best quality.

-Cafe De Olla Today in Mexico
+The Cafe De Olla of Today

 Nowadays, Coffee is an important industry in Mexico, since the country produces 2 million 844 thousand sacks of green coffee.
 This coffee is exported to 42 countries and the biggest importers are Japan, Cuba, Canada, Germany, Italy, Belgium.5% of the total sales goes to the United States.